People Are Still Having Sex

 "People Are Still Having Sex" is a song written and performed by American musician LaTour.
-It was released in March 1991 as the first single from his self-titled debut album, LaTour (1991).
-The song reached number one on both the US and Canadian dance charts.
-It also peaked at number 35 on the Billboard Hot 100 and number 15 in the United Kingdom.
+It was released in March 1991 by Smash and Polydor Records as the first single from his self-titled debut album, LaTour (1991).
+The song was produced by him and reached number one on both the US and Canadian dance charts.
+It also peaked at number 35 on the US Billboard Hot 100 and number 15 on the UK Singles Chart.

+Background and release

+Massachusetts-born LaTour worked 11 years as Production Director in radio.
+He started as a DJ in Phoenix and moved to Chicago.
+A radio station in Detroit got a cassette copy of "People Are Still Having Sex" and began playing the song — it suddenly became the Number One requested record.

+LaTour told about the song in an interview, "The reaction has been 95 percent positive and the rest negative due to the word 'Aids' in the song.
+I guess people weren't really listening to the song very closely and when they heard the word Aids come up they'd freak out, begin to call the radio stations and say 'This is a pretty strong song — you shouldn't be playing this'.
+So radio stations were taking it off the air!
+But I'm not saying anything positive about Aids in the song.
+I'm not saying anything positive about SEX — it's just the way it was taken.
+The people complaining about it were getting into the dance beat and didn't really listen to the lyrical content."

 Content

-The song features a monologue expounding the narrator's observations that "people everywhere" are "still having sex"; no matter what authority figures such as parents and counselors advise, and despite the risk posed by AIDS, "nothing seems to stop them".
-In the album edit of the song, the lyrics were originally written as "This AIDS thing's not working".
-It was changed to "This safe thing's not working" for radio airplay.
+The song features a monologue expounding the narrator's observations that "people everywhere" are "still having sex"; no matter what authority figures such as parents and counselors advise, and despite the risk posed by AIDS.

-The song is built around an electronica based instrumental dance beat background and also includes LaTour’s spoken word voice speaking various lines.
-An audio sample of a woman saying "Hello, lover" is taken from the 1987 horror film Evil Dead II.

 Critical reception

-Larry Flick from Billboard said "People Are Still Having Sex" is "one of the quirkier tunes now breaking out of the Chicago club circuit", noting that "a hypnotic techno beat is topped with a detached male voice reporting the frequency at which folks continue to fornicate."
+Larry Flick from Billboard magazine wrote that "People Are Still Having Sex" is "one of the quirkier tunes now breaking out of the Chicago club circuit", noting that "a hypnotic techno beat is topped with a detached male voice reporting the frequency at which folks continue to fornicate."
 He added, "Industrialists will find "Mark's Missionary Mix" by Mark Picchiotti most useful, while "Mo's Sleazy Mix" by Maurice Joshua will please house enthusiasts."
 A reviewer from Cashbox said the song "is excellent primer for the rest of the disc."
-Marisa Fox from Entertainment Weekly commented, "In a dry, radio-announcer tone, LaTour (appropriately, a former producer of commercials) declares over a soundscape of racy rhythms, tinges of electronic melody, and hard-hitting beats that "People Are Still Having Sex"."
+Marisa Fox from Entertainment Weekly commented, "In a dry, radio-announcer tone, LaTour (appropriately, a former producer of commercials) declares over a soundscape of racy rhythms, tinges of electronic melody, and hard-hitting beats that 'People Are Still Having Sex'."
 She added that "this hit song, about the AIDS generation's irrepressible lustfulness, has been causing controversy, mostly because it contained the word AIDS until radio censors had their way."
+Stephen Dalton from NME declared it as "a solidly pumping bottom line of bleep-driven beats woven into LaTour's distant, deadpan commentary on biological bedroom habits."